-(a) Flexible Setting.
-ELLs may be offered the opportunity to be tested in a separate room with the English for Speakers of Other Languages (ESOL).
-Parents must be informed of this option for students not of legal age and shall be given the opportunity to select the preferred method of test administration.
+(a) Flexible Setting: ELLs and recently exited ELLs may be offered the opportunity to be tested in a separate room with the English for Speakers of Other Languages (ESOL) or heritage language teacher serving as test administrator.
+Parents/guardians must be informed of this option for students not of legal age and shall be given the opportunity to select the preferred method of test administration.
+10 2023-2024 Statewide Assessments Accommodations Guide General Information about Accommodations

-(b) Flexible Scheduling.
-ELLs may take a test session during several brief periods within one (1) school day; however, each test session must be completed within one (1) school day.
+(b) Flexible Scheduling: ELLs and recently exited ELLs may take a test session during several brief periods within one school day; however, each test session must be completed within one school day.
+ELLs and recently exited ELLs may be provided additional time to complete a test session; however, each test session must be completed within one school day.